MourrierQ/blog/content/posts/test.md

 ---
 path: /content/posts/
+slug: Building-an-ecommerce-with-gatsby-snipcart-and-netlify-part-1-Setup
 date: 2020-12-31T15:11:48.122Z
-title: Test
+title: Building an ecommerce with gatsby, snipcart and netlify part 1 - Setup
-thumbnail: /assets/spiderman.jpg
+thumbnail: /assets/gatsby-snipcart.jpg
 ---

-## Hello World !
-I was modified locally
+## Starting a gatsby project with gatsby cli

+Here is some mockup text to see what I can get to display on my page